ans-group/docs.ukfast.co.uk/source/operatingsystems/windows/iis/x-forwarded.md

 You will now be presented with the Edit Logging Field pane, select "Add Field", and then add the following information

-* Field ID = ClientSourceIP
+* Field ID = <nospell>ClientSourceIP</nospell>
 * Category = Default
 * Source type = Request Header
-* Source name = X-Forwarded-For
+* Source name = `X-Forwarded-For`

-Once you have entered the above details, please select OK and you should be Returned to the Edit Logging Field pane which should now look like below, please select ok.
+Once you have entered the above details, please select OK and you should be returned to the Edit Logging Field pane which should now look like below, please select OK.

 ![Edit Logging Field pane](files/xforwardfor/iis4.png)